Tyler-Altgrave/Tyler-Altgrave.github.io/switchCFW/index.md

 ---

-##  Dump Yopur Switches Keys
+##  Dump Your Switches Keys
 -   Hekate Main Menu > Payloads > Lockpick_RCM.bin
 -   If asked, select SysNAND
 -   Files will be dumped to `/switch/title.keys` & `/switch/prod.keys`
-    -   Copy these fiels to your desktop to use with SAK
+    -   Copy these files to your desktop to use with SAK

 ---